Learning the Relation between Code Features and Code Transforms with Structured Prediction

-A code transform is an abstract view over a diff, capturing a single edit or a group of several conceptually related edits.
-In this paper, the core unit of representation for edits is code transform.
-We carefully design those code transforms with two main requirements: 1) they must be automatically extracted from commit history with high accuracy to minimize noise in the input data, and 2) they must be precise enough to be automatically applied and to yield a well-formed program.
-In this paper, we present sixteen code transforms that are specifically designed for program repair.
+The AST-level code transform is an abstract view over a single edit or a group of several conceptually related edits. {Our intuition is that this abstraction, compared with concrete AST edits, brings more accuracy and scalability for the arguably hard learning task of predicting code changes.
+We give the conceptual formal framework for defining this novel type of code transform.}

-\textbf{Learning algorithm.} The learning machinery is provided by structured prediction, in particular conditional random field (CRF) \cite{CRF1}.
-Structured prediction is a branch of machine learning that is well appropriate for tree-based data, which is our case with ASTs.
-In recent research, it has been successfully used on programs, including automatic deobfuscation \cite{property-predict-popl} and automatic renaming \cite{ASTRepresentPLDI}.
-Overall, our system takes as input ASTs annotated with additional information, and predicts the most likely code transforms to be applied given the input AST.
-This means that our learned model captures the probability distribution of edits at the level of considered transforms.

-We fully implement our approach in the context of Java programs and program repair.
-Our prototype system takes as input a set of past commits and produces a probabilistic model.
-This model is then used to predict the code transforms to be used for repairing a defect.